In an era of unprecedented globalization, it’s easier than ever for businesses to connect with international clients, customers, and partners.

 How Do I Avoid PayPal Fees?

-PayPal is free only for personal payments made to friends and family within the United States.
-For international transfers and business transactions, there are transfer fees as described above as well as merchant fees for goods and services.
+PayPal is free only for personal payments made to friends and family within the United Kingdom.
+For international transfers and business transactions, there are transfer fees as described above, as well as merchant fees for goods and services.

 Depending on the size and frequency of international transfers, the cost starts to add up.
-While there isn’t a way to avoid PayPal’s transaction fees altogether, there are ways to mitigate cost.
+While there isn’t a way to avoid PayPal’s transaction fees altogether, there are ways to mitigate costs.

 Here’s how you can best avoid paying full costs with PayPal’s international transaction fees: